immuni-app/immuni-documentation/Privacy-Preserving Analytics.md

 - The duration of each Exposure is measured in five-minute increments and capped at 30 minutes.
 As such, Immuni cannot infer whether, on the day of the Exposure, the user’s Mobile Client was in close proximity with the Mobile Client of a potentially contagious user for 30 minutes or for several hours.
 - Immuni has no way to determine that Exposures occurring on different days may have involved the same Mobile Client.
 - When the App attempts to access the Exposure Info, the operating system alerts the user that this is happening.
 The App cannot bypass this measure.
 - It is difficult for an attacker to upload fake Epidemiological Info at scale.
 To do so, they would need to access OTPs that have been authorised by Healthcare Operators.
-Moreover, the OTPs expire 2.5 minutes after they are authorised.
+Moreover, the OTPs expire 2 minutes and 30 seconds after they are authorised.
 Finally, for each OTP, only a limited amount of Epidemiological Info can be uploaded.
 - The risk that an attacker may infer any sensitive information about the user by analysing the traffic related to the validation of the OTP or the upload of Epidemiological Info is mitigated by a number of measures.
-Please refer to [Technology Description](/Technology%20Description.md).
+Please refer to [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).

 ## Operational Info